How Long Is the Camino Francés? & Must-See Highlights

 Terrain & Seasons

 “What makes the Camino Francés extraordinary is the contrast: mountain trails above Saint-Jean-Pied-de-Port, the big sky quiet of the Meseta, and that first glimpse of Galicia’s green hills after O Cebreiro.
 My favourite stretch is the climb to Cruz de Ferro at sunrise; simple, humbling and unforgettable.
-For most walkers, aiming for 22–24 km per day keeps the journey joyful rather than a slog, and booking characterful hotels with a bag transfer means you can savour evenings in towns like Burgos, León and Portomarín.”
+For most walkers, aiming for 22–24 km per day keeps the journey joyful rather than a slog, and booking characterful hotels with a bag transfer means you can savor evenings in towns like Burgos, León and Portomarín.”

-Cecile Route Expert, Camino Product Manager
+Cecile, Route Expert & Headwater Camino Product Manager

 The Route Stages